shawn-nyk/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to apply for an internship and provides the index and relevant details.
-2. InternHunter adds the application to the list of applications and prompts the user to switch to the Applications tab to view the newly added application. <br/>
+2. InternHunter adds the application to the list of applications. tab to view the newly added application. <br/>
     Use case ends.